learn-co-students/SENG-LIVE-042522-phase-4/06_rails_authorization/README.md

 - Users can be admins
 - Events can only be updated and deleted by an admin or their creator
+- Memberships can only be deleted by an admin or their creator
+- Rsvps can only be update and deleted by an admin or their creator

 ## Adding Admin Functionality